rbaid1221/jobcoin-mixer/README.md

 2. Assummed that we would not want to be polling forever.
 If it's been 6 months and there still have been no transactions, we should stop polling.
 I also added in a 'factor' to the polling so that each subsequent poll after the first would be exponential.
 (On config I set factor to 1, but can easily be increased)
 3. I assumed the Poller only cares about the first transaction.
 After the first transaction is detected it automatically starts dol'ing out the money.
 Alternatively, if we needed to forever poll the deposit address the implementation would be a bit different.
 Really we could just keep the message inside the poller for each subsequent transaction check.
 4. One way I could have easily sped up the current implementation with the doler is to group together multiple transactions into promises.
 For now kept it as one transaction at a time.
-5. One more thing I could have done inside the doller was to use the `lastWithdrawalDate`.
+5. One thing I could have done inside the doller was to use the `lastWithdrawalDate`.
 If current date is too close to the `lastWithdrawalDate` we could have added it back to the doler queue to add a little bit of delay and add in more of the 'over time' requirement.
+6. I assummed a max decimal limit of 8.
+I pullled this from the regular BTC decimal limit.